 The blood supply to the hip is from the femoral arteries that run anteromedial in the thigh.
-The femoral artery has a deep branch called the profunda femoris, which supplies blood to the hip joint capsule.10 Within the ligamentum teres is a smaller vessel that supplies blood to the femoral head.
-The blood return is through the great saphenous and femoral veins.9 trochanteric line of the femur, the pubofemoral ligament is attached at the pubic part of the acetabular rim to the neck of the femur, and posteriorly, the ischiofemoral ligament is attached at the ischial wall of the acetabulum to the neck of the femur.
-These ligaments form the hip joint capsule, which is filled with synovial fluid that lubricates the articulating bones of the joint and allows the hip to move freely.
-A smaller ligament, the ligamentum teres, attaches from the fossa of the acetabulum to the head of the femur.
+The femoral artery has a deep branch called the profunda femoris, which supplies blood to the hip joint capsule.
+Within the ligamentum teres is a smaller vessel that supplies blood to the femoral head.
+The blood return is through the great saphenous and femoral veins.